 When marketing for banks, it doesn’t have to be an either/or approach.
 Both sides of banking (physical branches and online sites) need to be brought to the attention of your customer.
 Do they know that your bank has an app for their smartphone?
 Are they aware they can get cashier checks or safe deposit boxes at your local branch?

-Local branch employees and signage should encourage customers to take advantage of the bank’s website, phone apps, and telephone banking options.
+Another simple way to implement bank advertising ideas is to get local branch employees and signage to encourage customers to take advantage of the bank’s website, phone apps, and telephone banking options.
 Tellers can explain the benefits and ease of 24-hour banking while still inviting customers to frequent the branch during business hours for personal service.

 On the other hand, the website can highlight local branches and promote the benefits of visiting with your local banker in person.
 Emphasize the features and perks that your local branch offers its customers.
 While the website can accommodate most of the customer’s needs, knowing that their local bank staff can take care of everything else can bring them peace of mind.

-Word of mouth advertising will always be an important part of any marketing.
-Banks rely heavily on their reputation and customer satisfaction to help promote their products and services.
+Word of mouth advertising will always be an important part of any bank marketing.
+Banks rely heavily on their reputation and customer satisfaction to help promote their products and services to the greater community.
 This ties in with ensuring your customer service is top-notch.
 People want their problems solved.
 They need to feel like they are cared for and taken care of.
 When people have a great experience, they are going to talk about it.
 Of course, the opposite is also true.

 While looking back and learning what has worked in the past is important, it is also critical to keep tabs on the present and see what is coming.
-Those in charge of marketing for banks and other financial institutions can benefit by knowing what’s ahead.
+Developing creative marketing ideas for banks requires keeping a keen eye on marketing trends within the industry.
+Those in charge of marketing for banks and other financial institutions can benefit from knowing what’s ahead.

 Our guide “Getting Started with Digital Financial Marketing” is a free download that can help get you on the right path to the future.
 Get your free copy today!